 3. Focus on Engagement & Understand Your Employee Experience – good employees have options for employment elsewhere.
 If they are not engaged with your mission and having a supportive experience at work, they will leave.
 In fact, you can execute items 1 and 2 of this article perfectly and if you don’t create the right work experience you can expect your turnover to go up, not down, as these great people depart a bad work experience in droves.
 And while there is a great deal of public concern about how to do this for Millennials, we would argue what is good for the goose, is good for the gander.

 Updating your recruiting strategy, onboarding process, and creating an engaging work experience are all interconnected elements that impact your employment brand.
 What are some actionable ways you can start to win the War for Talent?
-Connect with us on Twitter, or shoot us an email if you’d like to discuss more.
+Connect with us on Twitter, or contact us to begin a free trial.